Qian Zhongshu: Life

-In 1949, Qian was ranked on the list of National First-class Professors (國家一級教授) and commenced his academic work in his alma mater.
-Four years later, an administrative adjustment saw Tsinghua changed into a science and technology-based institution, with its Arts departments merged into Peking University.
-Qian was relieved of teaching duties and worked entirely in the Institute of Literary Studies (文學硏究所) under PKU.
-Qian is a senior researcher at the institute, and his wife Yang Jiang is also a researcher.
-He also worked as part of a small team in charge of the translation of Mao Zedong's Selected Works and poetry.
+In 1949, Qian commenced a teaching job at Tsinghua University.
+The 1952 reorganization of higher education in China saw Tsinghua become a science and technology-specific institution, with its liberal arts faculties largely merged into Peking University.
+Qian was relieved of teaching duties and worked with the Institute of Literary Studies (文學硏究所) at PKU as a senior researcher, with his wife also a researcher there.
+Additionally, he worked as part of an official team to translate of Mao Zedong's works into English.

 During the Cultural Revolution, like many other prominent intellectuals of the time, Qian suffered persecution.
 Appointed to be a janitor, he was robbed of his favorite pastime, reading.
 Having no access to books, he had to read his reading notes.
 He began to form the plan to write Limited Views during this period.
 Qian, his wife, along with their daughter survived the hardships of Cultural Revolution, but their son-in-law, a history teacher, was driven to suicide.

-After the Cultural Revolution, Qian returned to research.
+After the Cultural Revolution, Qian returned to academia.
 From 1978 to 1980, he visited several universities in Italy, the United States and Japan, impressing his audience with his wit and erudition.
 In 1982, he was appointed as the deputy director of the Chinese Academy of Social Sciences.
 He then began working on Limited Views, which occupied the next decade of his life.

 While Limited Views established his fame in the academic field, his novel Fortress Besieged introduced him to the public.
 Fortress Besieged was reprinted in 1980, and became a best-seller.
 Many illegal reproductions and "continuations" followed.
-Qian's fame rose to its height when the novel was adapted into a TV serial in 1990 which was acted by some famous Chinese actors, such as Daoming Chen and Da Ying.
+Qian's fame rose to its height when the novel was adapted into a TV serial in 1990, starring Chen Daoming and Ying Da.

-Qian returned to research, but escaped from social activities.
-He consciously kept a distance from the mass media and political figures and played an important role in digitizing Chinese classics late in his life.
+Qian consciously kept a distance from the mass media and political figures and played an important role in digitizing Chinese classics late in his life.
 Readers kept visiting the secluded scholar, and an anecdote goes that Qian when approached by a British admirer, remarked: "Is it necessary for one to know the hen if one loves the eggs it lays?"

 Qian was hospitalized in 1994, and his daughter also became ill in 1995.
 On March 4, 1997, Qian's daughter died of cancer.
 On December 19, 1998, Qian died in Beijing.